 Section 1.
 Members

-The Board of Directors shall consist of five members who must also be members of the Sacramento Home Winemakers, Inc. They shall be the current President and the immediate last four Presidents, as well as the Club Historian (ex-officio).
+The Board of Directors shall consist of six members of the Sacramento Home Winemakers, Inc. They shall be the current President, the immediate last four Presidents, and the Club Historian (ex-officio).
 Their term of office shall be coincident with the installation of officers each year.
 The Chair of the Board of Directors shall be the one who was first elected President.
 In the event that all five directorships are not filled, the Board of Directors shall appoint a member to serve until the normal expiration of that term.

 Section 2.
 Duties

-In addition to those duties specified in ARTICLE IX, Section 4, the Board of Directors shall act as an advisory body to the President and Executive Board.
+In addition to those duties specified in other sections of this document, the Board of Directors shall act as an advisory body to the President and Executive Board.
 They shall be concerned with the overall, long-range objectives of the club, and the continuity of projects and activities begun in one year and carried forward to succeeding years.
 The Executive Board shall refer changes to the Constitution and Bylaws to the Board of Directors before presenting them to the membership.
 Other matters may be presented to the Board of Directors at the discretion of the President.

 Section 3.
 Meetings

-Board of Director meetings shall, be held at the call of the Chair or by the request of any two Board of Director members.
+Board of Directors meetings shall be held at the call of the Chair or by the request of any two Board of Directors members.

 ARTICLE VIII.
 EXECUTIVE BOARD